SebastianMH/famous-cordova-test/README.md

 3. Copy one of the "www" folders from this repo into its spot
 4. Build the cordova project

+### Notes
+ * Some apps,such as famous-pictures, are still under construction.
+ * Please message me about any problems and fork/pull

 ### Useful Console Commands
 `$ cordova run android`
 `$ adb logcat`